symfony/symfony-docs/reference/dic_tags.rst

 Using a custom logging channel with Monolog
 -------------------------------------------

-Monolog allows to share the handlers between several logging channels.
+Monolog allows you to share its handlers between several logging channels.
 The logger service uses the channel ``app`` but you can change the channel when injecting the logger in a service.